 In our next post, we will look at a few other reasons people might be hesitant to pursue divorce mediation.
 We will also consider whether or not the virtual process is a good fit for these scenarios.

-If you and your spouse are wondering whether or not you are ready to go ahead, contact us today for a free consultation.
+If you and your spouse are wondering whether or not you are ready to go ahead, contact us today for an initial consultation.